plone/training/voltoaddons/blocksrestapi.rst

 The main feature that applies to Volto blocks is called the "blocks transformers".
-They are adaptors that can be registered per block type and can alter the output on serialization (when the fetching information from Plone) but also on deserializatin (when information arrives in Plone, from the client).
+They are adaptors that can be registered per block type and can alter the output on serialization (when the fetching information from Plone) but also on deserialization (when information arrives in Plone, from the client).

 .. code-block:: python